mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 # What features are unique to a crosstab? <a name="cross3"></a>

-You cannot perform the 'Show Details' function on a detail level table as the table is already displaying the most granular level of data that is available on the dashboard level.
-So a crosstab still has drilldown options to see detail level.
+As previously mentioned, on a crosstab you can select multiple cells and use the 'Show Details' feature to see detail level data for those data points. ou cannot perform the 'Show Details' function on a detail level table as the table is already displaying the most granular level of data that is available on the dashboard level.

-Totals are not an option in a detail table, but once again you can use a freehand table which includes detail level data and totals.
-Freehand tables can include both summary and detail rows.

 A crosstab supports date comparisons, while a detail level table does not.